Preetam-Biswas/Task2-The-Sparks-Foundation/README.md

 Problem given:-

-From th given 'Iris' dataset, predict the optimum number of clusters and represent it visually.
+From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.